APrettyCoolProgram/DotfilesAndGistsEtc/template/projdata/about-this-folder.md

 * Project documentation and help files

 ## Structure
-Each of the following sub-folders may have its own structure.

 | Folder            | Contents                                     |
 |------------------:|:---------------------------------------------|
 | `projdata/asset/` | Project assets (i.e. images, sounds, fonts)  |